jacobobryant/platypub-biffweb-theme/docs/01-reference/00-project-structure.md

 title: Project Structure
 ---

+Biff has two parts: a library and a template project.
+As much code as possible is written as library code, exposed under the `com.biffweb` namespace.
+This includes a lot of high-level helper functions for other libraries.

+The template project contains the framework code&mdash;the stuff that glues all the libraries together.
+When you start a new Biff project, the template project code is copied directly into your project directory, and the library is added as a regular dependency.

 A new Biff project will look like this:

 (Throughout these docs, we'll assume you selected `com.example` for the main